 What Is the Best Weight for Backing Fly Fishing?

-How much backing you require will vary, and a few factors will affect how much, which is the size of your reel to weight up against what size reel you currently have if you are upgrading or just picking a new one.
-The weight of your fly lines & the target species.
+But this will vary in terms of how much backing you may need and a few different factors will determine that, Being the size of your reel to balance out what size reel you currently have if upgrading or just filling up with one from scratch.
+That depends upon the weight of your fly lines and what you are fishing for.
 As a general rule:

-Ideally, for the larger freshwater or saltwater species (salmon, steelhead, tarpon, etc.), 200-300-meters of 30-pound backing is desirable.
+For the larger freshwater or saltwater species (salmon, steelhead & tarpon), ideally 200-300 meters of 30-pound backing.

 Reel Capacity Considerations

-Many reels feature backing guides by the manufacturer to indicate how much fill backstrengthen they are capable of holding.
-Make sure to confirm the spec; but they are performance of 6 classes, you will not be overloading your reel.
+Most reels boast Manufacturers backing guides showing what size fill backtough they are able of loading.
+Make sure to verify the spec; however they are 6 class act, you will not be bogging down your reel.

 For instance: